zeek/zeek-docs/scripts/base/frameworks/notice/main.zeek.rst

          detail about specific traceroutes that we run, refer to the traceroute.log.

-      .. zeek:enum:: Scan::Address_Scan Notice::Type

-         (present if :doc:`/scripts/policy/misc/scan.zeek` is loaded)

-         Address scans detect that a host appears to be scanning some number of destinations on a single port.
-This notice is generated when more than :zeek:id:`Scan::addr_scan_threshold`
-         unique hosts are seen over the previous :zeek:id:`Scan::addr_scan_interval` time range.

-      .. zeek:enum:: Scan::Port_Scan Notice::Type

-         (present if :doc:`/scripts/policy/misc/scan.zeek` is loaded)

-         Port scans detect that an attacking host appears to be scanning a single victim host on several ports.
-This notice is generated when an attacking host attempts to connect to :zeek:id:`Scan::port_scan_threshold`
-         unique ports on a single host over the previous :zeek:id:`Scan::port_scan_interval` time range.

       .. zeek:enum:: Conn::Retransmission_Inconsistency Notice::Type

          (present if :doc:`/scripts/policy/protocols/conn/weirds.zeek` is loaded)